 A library assistant performs clerical duties in a library.
 As a paraprofessional, he or she helps patrons select materials but refers requests for more in-depth research to librarians.
 Library assistants check in and out material at the circulation desk, receive payments for fines, shelve books when patrons return them and help process new material.
 They are also called library clerks, library technical assistants and library circulation assistants.

-- Library assistants can expect their job outlook to be good through at least 2024.
-The U.S. Bureau of Labor Statistics predicts employment in this occupation will grow as fast as the average for all occupations.
+- Library assistants can expect a good job outlook.
+The U.S. Bureau of Labor Statistics predicts employment in this occupation will grow as fast as the average for all occupations between 2016 and 2026.

 - As with any customer service job, library assistants sometimes have to deal with argumentative, or even abusive, patrons.